APJansen/TDUr/README.md

 ## Reinforcement Learning

 Reinforcement learning is a branch of machine learning that applies to situations in which an _agent_ interacts with and receives _rewards_ from an _environment_.
-In the present case, the environment is the game board and its rules, the rewards only come at the end and is simply the outcome of the game, and the agent is the AI that we want to train.
+In the present case, the environment is the game board and its rules, the only reward comes at the end and is simply the outcome of the game, and the agent is the AI that we want to train.

 This setting is formalized into a mathematical structure called a _Markov Decision Process (MDP)_.
 An MDP consists of _states_, _actions_, _rewards_ and _transition probabilities_.
 In the present case, a state consists of the board configuration, the last die roll, and whose turn it is.
-This fully characterizes the current state of the game and it is a Markov state because what happens next depends only on this state, not how we arrived there.
+This fully characterizes the current state of the game.
+It is called a _Markov state_ because what happens next does not depend on how we arrived at this state, only on the state itself.

 In each state, there are one or more available actions to choose from, here these are the legal moves.
 Upon choosing a specific action in a given state, the game moves to a new state, according to the transition probabilities for this state, action pair.
 Here this is a three step process:
 1. deterministic consequences of the move, i.e. when the roll is 2 and the chosen stone to move is at position 4, the stone is removed from position 4 and put back at position 6, the opponent's stone is removed and put back at the start, and the turn is transferred to the opponent.
-The intermediate "state" after the deterministic part of the transition but before the full transition is called an _after state_.
 2. The opponent rolls the dice.
 3. From the point of view of the opponent, this is now a state again.
 But viewing it from the point of view of our agent, we don't know and can't influence what the opponent will do, so this is still part of the environment dynamics, up until the point that it's our turn and we've thrown the dice.

 Of course if we land on a rosette, it is our (i.e. the agent's) turn again, and there is no step 3.
 On each transition to a new state, the agent receives a reward.
 But in this game, there are no intermediate rewards, only a final win or loss.
 So the reward is 1 on the final transition to a win, and 0 otherwise.